brunosilvapontes/research-thermal-sensing/README.md

 ## Abstract
   Ambient Assisted Living (AAL) applications aim to allow elderly, sick and disabled people to stay safely at home while collaboratively assisted by their family, friends and medical staff.
 AAL, recently empowered by the Internet of Things, introduces a new healthcare connectivity paradigm that interconnects mobile apps and sensors allowing constant monitoring of the patient.
 Preserving privacy in the course of recognition of postures and classification of activities is one of the challenges for human-sensing and a critical factor of user acceptance, so there is a demand for solutions that do not require real live imaging in AAL.
-  This paper addresses this challenge through the usage of a low resolution ther- mal sensor and machine learning techniques, discussing the feasibility of low cost and privacy protecting solutions.
+  This paper addresses this challenge through the usage of a low resolution thermal sensor and machine learning techniques, discussing the feasibility of low cost and privacy protecting solutions.
 We evaluated decision tree models in two tasks of human-sensing, presence and posture recognition, using data of different days and volunteers.
 We also contribute by providing public domain datasets, collected in a bedroom and a bathroom, which are described in this paper.

 ## Keywords
 Household Monitoring, Human-Sensing, Machine Learning, Privacy, Thermal Sensors, Low Resolution.